raspiblitz/raspiblitz/FAQ.md

 ## Why is my node address on the display yellow (not green)?

 Yellow is OK.
 The RaspiBlitz can detect, that it can reach a service on the port 9735 of your public IP - this is in most cases the LND of your RaspiBlitz.
 But the RaspiBlitz cannot 100% for sure detect that this is its own LND service on that port - thats why its just yellow, not green.

+#### Can I run the RaspiBlitz as Backend for BTCPayServer?

+BTCPay Server is a solution to be your own payment processor to accept Lightning Payments for your online store: https://github.com/btcpayserver/btcpayserver

+You can find setup instructions for a experimental setup here: https://goo.gl/KnTzLu

+Thanks to @RobEdb (ask on twitter for more details) running his demo store with RaspiBlitz: https://store.edberg.eu - buy a picture of [him and Andreas](https://store.edberg.eu/produkt/jag-andreas/) :)

+## I dont have an LAN router - how to connect to my RaspiBlitz?

+On Mac OS X you can also consider to connect the raspberry directly with your laptop and share your WLAN internet connection over ethernet (thats a nice mobile setup): https://mycyberuniverse.com/mac-os/connect-to-raspberry-pi-from-a-mac-using-ethernet.html

+If anyone has expirence on doing this in Linux/Win, please share.

+## How do I unplug/shutdown safely without SSH

+Just removing power from the RaspiBlitz can lead to data corruption if the HDD is right in the middle of a writing process.
+The safest way is always to SSH into the RaspiBlitz and use the "POWER OFF" option in the main menu.

+But if cannot login with SSH and you need to power off at least remove the LAN cable (network connection)first for sometime (around 10-30 secs - until you can see no more blinking lights on the HDD) and then remove the power cable.
+This should minimize the risk if data corruption in this situations.

+## How can I build an SD card other then the master branch?

+There might be a new not released features in development that are not yet in the master branch - but you want to try them out.

+To build a sd card image from another branch than master you follow the [Build the SD Card Image](README.md#build-the-sd-card-image) from the README, but execute the build script from the other branch and add the name of that branch as a parameter to the build script.

+For example if you want to  make a build from the 'dev' branch you execute the following command:

+`wget https://raw.githubusercontent.com/rootzoll/raspiblitz/dev/build.sdcard/raspbianStretchDesktop.sh && sudo bash raspbianStretchDesktop.sh 'dev'`

+## How can I build an SD card from my forked GitHub Repo?

+If you fork the RaspiBlitz repo (much welcome) and you want to run that code on your RaspiBlitz, there are two ways to do that:

+* The quick way: For small changes in scripts, go to `/home/admin` on your running RaspiBlitz, delete the old git with `sudo rm -r raspiblitz` then replace it with your code `git clone [YOURREPO]` and `/home/admin/XXsyncScripts.sh`

+* The long way: If you like to install/remove/change services and system configurations you need to build a SD card from your own code.
+Prepare like in [Build the SD Card Image](README.md#build-the-sd-card-image) from the README but in the end run the command:

+`wget https://raw.githubusercontent.com/[GITHUB-USERNAME]/raspiblitz/[BRANCH]/build.sdcard/raspbianStretchDesktop.sh && sudo bash raspbianStretchDesktop.sh [BRANCH] [GITHUB-USERNAME]

+If you are then working in your forked repo and want to update the scripts on your RaspiBlitz with your latest repo changes, run `/home/admin/XXsyncScripts.sh` - thats OK as long as you dont make changes to the sd card build script - then you would need to build a fresh sd card again from your repo.